US STOCKS-Wall St rises on hopes worst for labor market is over

 By Shreyashi Sanyal and C Nivedita

-April 23 (Reuters) - Wall Street gained on Thursday as jobless claims declined for the third straight week, raising hopes the worst of the coronavirus pandemic’s impact on the labor market might be over, but a crash in business activity dulled sentiment.
+April 23 (Reuters) - Wall Street rose on Thursday as a third straight decline in weekly jobless claims raised hopes the worst of the coronavirus pandemic’s impact on the labor market was over, while energy stocks jumped on a rebound in oil prices.

-Data on Thursday showed 4.43 million Americans filed for unemployment benefits in the week to April 18, down from a revised 5.24 million in the previous week.
+The three main indexes, however, pared some gains by early afternoon after the Financial Times reported that Gilead Science’s experimental antiviral drug for the coronavirus flopped in its first randomized clinical trial.

-The latest number was still high and took the total in the past five weeks to a record 26 million as state-wide shutdowns to contain the coronavirus sparked production halts and mass staff furloughs.
+“It is just another dent in the hope that something is going to come along relatively quickly to help solve this problem,” said Robert Pavlik, chief investment strategist and senior portfolio manager at SlateStone Wealth LLC in New York.

 “The decline in initial jobless claims is encouraging, but the damage has already been done with the insured unemployment rate surging to a record high in the (previous) week,” said Paul Ashworth, chief U.S. economist at Capital Economics.